equalframework/equal-doc/docs/welcome/contribution-guide.md

 New contributions to eQual are welcome, but we ask that you please follow these guidelines:

-* Before opening a PR for additions or changes, please discuss those by filing an issue (https://github.com/cedricfrancoys/equal/issues) or asking about it on by email (cedric@equal.run).
+* Before opening a PR for additions or changes, please discuss those by filing an issue (https://github.com/cedricfrancoys/equal/issues) or asking about it on our Discord [#general ](https://discord.gg/BNCPYxD9kk) channel.
 This will save you development time by getting feedback upfront and make review faster by giving the maintainers more context and details.

 * Check that your package will pass the consistency tests (`./equal.run --do=test_package-consistency`).

 * Add unit tests (in the `packages/{your_package}/tests/`) and descriptions to the new classes and controllers .

 * Avoid breaking changes unless there is an upcoming major release, which is infrequent.
 We encourage people to write distinct libraries and/or packages for most new advanced features, and care a lot about backwards compatibility.

 ## Joining the project
-Active committers and contributors are invited to introduce themselves and request commit access to the project.
+Active committers and contributors are invited to introduce themselves and request commit access to the project on the Discord [#join](https://discord.gg/65WcBQFVg6) channel.
 If you think you can help, we'd love to have you!

 ## Bugs and Issues
 Please report these on our [GitHub page](https://github.com/cedricfrancoys/equal/issues) .
 Please do not use issues for support requests.
 For help using eQual, please consider Stack Overflow.